vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-platform-checklist.md

 ### Ingress

 {{% checklist-item title="Load balancer is redundant" %}}
-Your ingress should be configured to run on on several pre-defined nodes for high availability.
+Your ingress should be configured to run on several pre-defined nodes for high availability.
 Configure the load balancer to route traffic to these nodes accordingly.
 Test to make sure all defined nodes are getting traffic.
 {{% /checklist-item %}}